BradicM/Sarcoma_TE_paper_analysis/README.md

-Data analysis description for the manuscript

-## Data analysis description for the manuscript "Immune checkpoint inhibitor response in sarcomas associates with immune infiltrates and increased expression of transposable elements and viral response pathways"
+## "Immune checkpoint inhibitor response in sarcomas associates with immune infiltrates and increased expression of transposable elements and viral response pathways"

 ## data
 Data directory includes source data and code necessary to recreate all figures and supplemental figures.